ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 1. `Pattern`: Trigger the pipeline based on a glob match against tags and branch names in the selected repo when the specified event occurs.
 1. `CEL filter`: Trigger the pipeline when the event matches the provided Common Expression Language (CEL) filter.

-The `Branch` and `Pattern` options filter events by selecting check boxes that you can use to specify events such as `commit push`, `pull request opened`, `updated`, or `closed`.
-Also, you can specify pull request events by selecting the `Exclude draft pull requests` filtering feature to prevent pipeline triggers for draft pull requests.
+The `Branch` and `Pattern` options filter events by selecting checkboxes that you can use to specify events such as `commit push`, `pull request opened`, `updated`, or `closed`.
+Also, you can specify pull request events by switching the `Include draft pull request events` filtering feature to allow or skip pipeline triggers for draft pull requests.
+Similarly, you can specify if you want to allow pipeline triggers for pull requests from forked repositories through the `Include draft pull request events` toggle.
 Or, you can select the `Label filters` filtering feature to allow filtering based on pull request labels according to user-defined criteria in the filters table.

 The `CEL filter` option supports more advanced use cases, such as matching against other fields in the event payload.
-This option currently supports only the pull request and push events.
-The `CEL filter` is also available as an optional feature on the Generic Webhook trigger to provide event filtering against the webhook payload.
+This option supports push events, all pull request events, issues events, issue comments events, as well as release events.
+The `CEL filter` is also available as an optional feature on the Generic Webhook trigger to provide event filtering based on the webhook payload.

 #### CEL overview
 {: #cel_overview}